Lem0nTree/FlowPilot/README.md

 ## 💡 Why we built this

 - Agents and scheduled transactions were gated behind a steep technical barrier (Cadence, capabilities, fee estimation, scheduling semantics).
-- Forte unlocks powerful automation primitives; FlowPilot packages them into a friendly product to help mass adoption.
+- Forte unlocks powerful automation primitives; Flowmatic packages them into a friendly product to help mass adoption.
 - We bridge on‑chain automation with a backend that understands agent lifecycles, history, and status—no SDK babysitting on the client.

 ## ✨ Key features